Jadolo254/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back show changes the working directory to the previous one 11-lists show how to display hidden files of current directory and parent of the working directory 12-file type shows the type of a file is iamfile
+10-back show changes the working directory to the previous one 11-lists show how to display hidden files of current directory and parent of the working directory 12-file type shows the type of a file is iamfile 13-symbolic link show how to link files in a working directory 14-copy html show how to copy HTML file that aint present in the parent directory